bregman-arie/devops-exercises/README.md

 :books: &nbsp;To learn more about DevOps check the resources in [DevOpsBit.com](https://devopsbit.com)

-:thought_balloon: &nbsp;Different interviewers focus on different things.
-Some will focus on your resume while others might focus on scenario questions or specific technical questions.
-I tried to cover different types of questions for you to practice and test your skills
+:warning: &nbsp;The purpose of this repo is to help you test your knowledge and/or prepare for interviews.
+It doesn't represents a DevOps interview.
+Please read [Q&A](common-qa.md) for more details

 :pencil: &nbsp;You can add more questions & answers by submitting pull requests :) You can read more about it [here](CONTRIBUTING.md)

-:warning: &nbsp;The purpose of this repo is to help you test your knowledge and/or prepare for interviews.
-It doesn't represents a DevOps interview and it doesn't mean the questions here will be asked in your interview

 :cn: &nbsp;You can find a [中文](README-zh_CN.md) Chinese translation right [here](README-zh_CN.md)